dalealleshouse/algorithms/graph_search/README.md

 Prerequisite: [Graph Concepts](../graph_concepts)

-Any aspiring computer scientist should make understanding graph search algorithms a priority because of their ubiquity.
-Graph search is a common problem in computer science because of it's wide range of applications.
-Luckily, there are many blazingly fast solutions.
-There are two purposes for graph search algorithms.
+Any aspiring computer scientist should make understanding graph search algorithms a priority because of their ubiquity and wide range of applications.
+There are two purposes for graph search.
 The first, and obvious, purpose is to locate a particular node.
 The second is to identify vertices *reachable* from a specified vertex.
 A vertex is reachable from another vertex if there is a path through the graph connecting the two vertices.
+While this may seem parochial, determining reachability is the cornerstone of more advanced analysis.

 There are two primary types of graph search algorithms: breadth first and depth first.
 Both have the same goal - efficiently search a graph by only visiting each node once.
+As demonstrated below, they have the same basic structure with only slight deviations which make them uniquely suited for different purposes.

-As a matter of note, for most purposes graph search works essentially the same in both directed and undirected graphs.
-The exception the rule is when checking connectivity.
+Unless otherwise specified, graph search algorithms presented here work essentially the same for both directed and undirected graphs.

 ## Asymptotic Complexity
 The asymptotic complexity of every algorithm presented in this section is